Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Reads data at storageID in the storage tree of the account, but allows the data to be overwritten by increasing the storageID and reading the tree at storageID % 2^TREE_DEPTH_STORAGE.
+Reads data at storageID in the storage tree of the account, but allows the data to be overwritten by increasing the storageID in delta's of 2^TREE_DEPTH_STORAGE and reading the tree at storageID % 2^TREE_DEPTH_STORAGE.

 ## Nonce statement